myllynen/rhel-ansible-roles/roles/guest_agent/README.md

 # This role will detect and enable correct
 # agent and remove other agents if present
 # Will uninstall all agents if set to false
+# NB.
+Only agents from RHEL repositories
+#     are considered for un/installation
 guest_agent_enable: true

 # Remove unneeded firmware packages on VMs
-# Only VMs with device passthrough may need these
+# VMs with device passthrough may need these
 guest_agent_remove_firmware: true
 </pre>